 Without the value of hindsight, it can be difficult to put the pieces together until the addiction has progressed to the point where it can no longer be concealed.
 This scenario, however, is also not always the case when it comes to a spouse’s addiction.
-There are, generally speaking, three common ways that someone can find themselves the spouse of an addict.
+There are, generally speaking, three common ways that someone can find themselves the spouse of an addicted person.

 The first is the one that most likely comes to someone’s mind when they think about having a spouse who is struggling with addiction, where it is not until after you have been married that you find out that your partner has managed to conceal their addiction.
 Discovering the extent of a problem you didn’t know existed can be an intense shock, but a spouse who is struggling with addiction becomes, often by force of habit, skilled at hiding their issues with substance abuse from others, even those closest to them.

-The second way in which someone becomes the spouse of an addict is a slow process that begins with social drinking that becomes nightly trips to a bar, and then they find that they are unable to stop.
+The second way in which someone becomes the spouse of an addicted person is a slow process that begins with social drinking that becomes nightly trips to a bar, and then they find that they are unable to stop.
 Or your spouse might need to undergo surgery and be prescribed pain medication for their recovery only to grow dependent on them and eventually addicted.

 Finally, many people are actually already aware when they get married that their partner has had issues with drugs or alcohol but are in recovery.
 People in recovery are often able to successfully maintain sobriety for years, but they are still susceptible to the possibility of relapse.